WCAG 2.4.7: Focus Visible

 - Use a consistent focus token with enough contrast on every background.

-- Apply focus styles to custom components, not just native links and inputs.
+- Apply focus styles to custom components, not only native inputs.

 - Review third-party apps because they often reset outline styles globally.